difference between human development and human capital

 Human capital, on the other hand, is a narrower concept, associated with the skills a person acquires through education, training and experience.
 It implies the accumulation of skills, knowledge, and abilities that increase an individual’s productivity and value in the market.
 Human capital is an intangible asset and can be nurtured through investment in education and training.

-See also difference between analog and digital
+See also difference between crystalline and amorphous solid

 The Difference Between Human Development and Human Capital